bernardmaltais/GC-Quickstarts-Foundation/README.md

 .\masterdeploy.ps1
 ```

-This will take about 30 minutes is the wind is blowing on your back... longer if you hit a bad Azure day ;-).
+This will take about 30 minutes hopefully.

 Once deployed you will obtain the following message: